descostesn/chromglycomethods/figure1/D/README.md

 The 527 and 523 O-GlcNac peaks were submitted to the [ChIP-Atlas](https://chip-atlas.org/) database to find overlap with ChIP-seq experiments using the [enrichment analysis](https://chip-atlas.org/enrichment_analysis) tool.
 The online tool is rapidly evolving and new experiments regularly added to [GEO](https://www.ncbi.nlm.nih.gov/geo/).
 We provide the results of the enrichment analysis in the folder [chipatlas_results](chipatlas_results/).

-O-GlcNac peaks mainly overlap with RNA Polymerase II (RNAPol II) and associated factors: [TBP](https://www.genecards.org/cgi-bin/carddisp.pl?gene=TBP), [Taf12](https://www.genecards.org/cgi-bin/carddisp.pl?gene=TAF12&keywords=Taf12), [NelfA](https://www.genecards.org/cgi-bin/carddisp.pl?gene=NELFA&keywords=nelfa), [Med1](https://genecards.org/cgi-bin/carddisp.pl?gene=MED1&keywords=Med1), [Med12](https://www.genecards.org/cgi-bin/carddisp.pl?gene=MED12&keywords=med12), [Med24](https://www.genecards.org/cgi-bin/carddisp.pl?gene=MED24&keywords=med24), [Med26](https://www.genecards.org/cgi-bin/carddisp.pl?gene=MED26&keywords=med26), and [Dr1](https://www.genecards.org/cgi-bin/carddisp.pl?gene=DR1&keywords=dr1).
-TBP (TATA-binding proteins) is part of the General Transcription Factor IID that coordinates the binding of RNAPol II to the core promoter.
+O-GlcNac peaks mainly overlap with RNA Polymerase II (RNA Pol II) and associated factors: [TBP](https://www.genecards.org/cgi-bin/carddisp.pl?gene=TBP), [Taf12](https://www.genecards.org/cgi-bin/carddisp.pl?gene=TAF12&keywords=Taf12), [NelfA](https://www.genecards.org/cgi-bin/carddisp.pl?gene=NELFA&keywords=nelfa), [Med1](https://genecards.org/cgi-bin/carddisp.pl?gene=MED1&keywords=Med1), [Med12](https://www.genecards.org/cgi-bin/carddisp.pl?gene=MED12&keywords=med12), [Med24](https://www.genecards.org/cgi-bin/carddisp.pl?gene=MED24&keywords=med24), [Med26](https://www.genecards.org/cgi-bin/carddisp.pl?gene=MED26&keywords=med26), and [Dr1](https://www.genecards.org/cgi-bin/carddisp.pl?gene=DR1&keywords=dr1).
+TBP (TATA-binding proteins) is part of the General Transcription Factor IID that coordinates the binding of RNA Pol II to the core promoter.
 Taf12 directly interacts with TBP.
-NelfA (Negative Elongation Factor Complex Member A) is part of the NELF complex that regulates transcription elongation by RNAPol II.
-Med1, Med12, Med24, and Med26 are subunits of the Mediator Complex which, after its recruitment to the promoters, serves as a scaffold for the assembly of the RNA PolII pre-initiation complex.
+NelfA (Negative Elongation Factor Complex Member A) is part of the NELF complex that regulates transcription elongation by RNA Pol II.
+Med1, Med12, Med24, and Med26 are subunits of the Mediator Complex which, after its recruitment to the promoters, serves as a scaffold for the assembly of the RNA Pol II pre-initiation complex.
 Dr1 (Down-Regulator Of Transcription 1) represses both basal and activated levels of transcription by RNAPol II via its interaction with TBP.
 Other proteins that are known to carry O-GlcNac are highlighted in green.

 ## Details